Dissimilar Metal Welding in the Electronics Industry

 As we have discussed previously dissimilar metal welding arises where metals which naturally resist each other are successfully welded together.
-SPI’s range of fiber lasers are ideal for the dissimilar metal welding process, which is particularly important within the electronics industry.
+SPI’s range of fiber lasers are ideal for welding of metals, including dissimilar ones, which is particularly important within the electronics industry.

 The industry is generally divided up into three sections; consumer electronics, general electronics and electric utilities.
 The consumer electronics sector is by far the largest, and enjoys around 2% to 4% growth year on year.